-Applicant has contact with family members and financial interests in India.
-However, Applicant established that she has such strong relationships and loyalties in and to the United States that she can be expected to resolve any conflict of interest in favor of the United States.
-While access to classified information is not based on a finding of loyalty to the United States, Applicant established her deep and abiding commitment to the protection of United States interests.
-Applicant, her partner, and her child are residents of the United States and solely United States citizens.
+Applicant has contact with family members and property interests in India.
+However, Applicant established that he has such strong relationships and loyalties in and to the United States that he can be expected to resolve any conflict of interest in favor of the United States.
+While access to classified information is not based on a finding of loyalty to the United States, Applicant established his deep and abiding commitment to the protection of United States interests.
+Applicant and his immediate family are residents of the United States and solely United States citizens.
 These facts leave me without questions and doubts about Applicant's eligibility and suitability for access to classified information.
-For all these reasons, I conclude Applicant has met the heavy burden of mitigating potential security concerns arising from family members and financial interests in India.
+For all these reasons, I conclude Applicant has met the heavy burden of mitigating potential security concerns arising from family members and property interests in India.
 Applicant mitigated foreign influence security concerns and access to classified information is granted.